Pseudo-mythology

-Pseudo-mythology (кабинетная мифология or kabinetnaya mifologiya, "office mythology", literally "cabinet mythology") are myths and deities which do not exist in genuine mythology and folklore or their existence is doubtful or disproved.
+Pseudo-mythology (кабинетная мифология or kabinetnaya mifologiya, "office mythology", literally "cabinet mythology") are myths and deities which are not properly attested in traditional mythology and folklore or their existence is doubtful or disproved.
 It may be created by researchers who liberally interpret scarce sources.

 Pseudo-mythology should not be confused with the term "false mythology" in the derogatory meanings of "false beliefs" or "false/fabricated stories".
+The term is also not applicable to mythological elements in literary works invented for artistic reasons.

 Philosopher Vincent Descombes maintains that "a myth is what is told as a myth and what is transmitted as a myth".
 Therefore, in his opinion, the correct term would be "poor mythology" or "insipid mythology", rather than "pseudo-mythology".

 Slavic mythology

 There is a scarcity of reliable sources for the Slavic religion.

-A large number of questionable Slavic deities have been described since 16th century and until present days.
+A large number of questionable Slavic deities have been described since the 16th century and through the present days.

+Poland

-Polish chroniclers of the 16th and 17th centuries, invented many pseudo-deities based on models from the antiquity.
+Polish chroniclers of the 16th and 17th centuries such as Jan Długosz, Maciej Miechowita, and Maciej Stryjkowski invented many pseudo-deities based on models from antiquity, including Dzidzilela, Kyi, Lada, Yesha, Pogvizd, and Uslad.

 Belarus

-A good deal of non-existing deities and spirits were invented by Pavel Shpilevsky (also alias P. Drevlyansky) in his writings about Belarusian mythology, in particular, in his work Belarusian Folk Legends (1st part: 1846, 2nd and 3rd: 1852), where he described 52 alleged Belarusian mythological characters, most of them are questioned by modern science.
-Despite the fact that his writings were heavily criticized by the contemporaries (e.g., by Alexander Potebnja), it has been treated as a trusted reference work by several generations of researchers.
+A good deal of nonexistent deities and spirits were invented by Pavel Shpilevsky (also alias P. Drevlyansky) in his writings about Belarusian mythology; in particular, in his work Belarusian Folk Legends (1st part: 1846, 2nd and 3rd: 1852), where he described 52 alleged Belarusian mythological characters, most of them are questioned by modern academia.
+Despite the fact that his writings were heavily criticized by his contemporaries (e.g., by Alexander Potebnja), they have been treated as a trusted reference work by several generations of researchers.
 While Shpilevsky did collect Belarusian folklore, he liberally added his own interpretations without drawing distinction from authentic folklore.

-Germanic mythology

-Several pseudo deities come from the research of Jacob Grimm presented in his 1835 treatise Deutsche Mythologie.
-It was the first comprehensive study of German mythology.
-Later his methods in the study of mythology were criticized.
-While modern researchers were able to prove that goddesses such as Zisa, Rheda/Hruoda, or Ostara cannot be historically attested, some of them repeatedly appear as genuine deities, especially in non-scientific or popular science media.